Cheese: Modern era

-Until its modern spread along with European culture, cheese was nearly unheard of in east Asian cultures and in the pre-Columbian Americas and had only limited use in sub-Mediterranean Africa, mainly being widespread and popular only in Europe, the Middle East, the Indian subcontinent, Tibet, and areas influenced by those cultures.
+Until its modern spread along with European culture, cheese was nearly unheard of in east Asian cultures and in the pre-Columbian Americas and had only limited use in sub-Mediterranean Africa, mainly being widespread and popular only in the Middle East, Tibet, and the Indian subcontinent in the form of Paneer.
 But with the spread, first of European imperialism, and later of Euro-American culture and food, cheese has gradually become known and increasingly popular worldwide.

 The first factory for the industrial production of cheese opened in Switzerland in 1815, but large-scale production first found real success in the United States.
-Credit usually goes to Jesse Williams, a dairy farmer from Rome, New York, who in 1851 started making cheese in an assembly-line fashion using the milk from neighboring farms; this made cheddar cheese one of the first US industrial foods.
+Credit usually goes to Jesse Williams, a dairy farmer from Rome, New York, who in 1851 started making cheese in an assembly-line fashion using the milk from neighboring farms; this made cheddar-like cheese one of the first US industrial foods.
 Within decades, hundreds of such commercial dairy associations existed.

 The 1860s saw the beginnings of mass-produced rennet, and by the turn of the century scientists were producing pure microbial cultures.
 Before then, bacteria in cheesemaking had come from the environment or from recycling an earlier batch's whey; the pure cultures meant a more standardized cheese could be produced.

 Factory-made cheese overtook traditional cheesemaking in the World War II era, and factories have been the source of most cheese in America and Europe ever since.
 By 2012, cheese was one of the most shoplifted items from supermarkets worldwide.